Clemens865/Claude-Design-Challenge/README.md

 ## 🎨 About This Project

-This repository showcases a series of interactive web experiences created by Claude (AI) in a design competition.
+This repository showcases a series of interactive web experiences created by Claude CODE in a design competition.
 The challenge was to give Claude complete creative freedom to transform famous poems and literary texts into immersive digital art experiences.

 ## 🏆 The Competition Journey